jf-eirinha/417/content/blog/react-form-custom-hook/index.md

 ## The API

 Before getting into the how it works let's get straight to how you use it.
-If you want to checkout the whole code, I created a [sandbox](https://codesandbox.io/s/tender-hertz-hezdc) with a basic example of using the hook.
+If you want to checkout the whole code, I created a [sandbox](https://codesandbox.io/s/tender-hertz-hezdc) with a basic example of using the hook, I encourage you to try it out and play with it!

 ```javascript
 const { formState, handleChange, handleFocus } = useForm({